dukelec/cdbus/Readme.md

 If `save broken frame` is set, bit3 indicates whether the current page to be read is broken (reading this register does not clear bit3).

+The [13:8] field wraps around at 64: if bit0 is 1 while [13:8] reads 0,
+there are 64 RX pages waiting to be read.

 **RX_LEN:**